Manufacturers falling flat as sales pick up speed with bike boom

 This recent boom has the demand for bikes in Kansas picking up speed, but getting the supply from manufacturers has bike shops falling flat.

 The number of bikes sold at the start of the pandemic increased at a record pace.
-Now, one year later, bike shop owners say they still can’t keep up.
+One year later, bike shop owners say they still can’t keep up.

 Keimig said he is waiting to get the bikes he ordered back in August.
 He said if he were to order a bike or parts for a bike today, it would likely be a year before a customer or his business would see it.
 He said manufacturers are delaying orders, which has him relying on bike repairs to keep business pedaling.